Why Regulatory Affairs of Food?

 Graduates of the program will gain the necessary knowledge and requisite skills to serve as leaders in the domain of food regulatory affairs.
 They will be equipped to serve instrumental roles in the formation of public policies, the implementation of regulatory guidelines, industry’s compliance with regulations, and the regulatory strategies of companies looking to create a sustainable competitive advantage in the food industry.

-- Cross disciplinary approach offers students a comprehensive exposure to the field and enhances the experience of already working professionals
+- Cross-disciplinary approach offers students a comprehensive exposure to the field and enhances the experience of professionals who are already working

-- Range of elective courses supplement general courses and lets students focus in-depth on regulatory processes, business and marketing, and international regulations
+- Electives supplement general courses and let students focus in depth on regulatory processes, business and marketing, and international regulations

-- Comparative analysis of specific regulations governing the food industries and of food regulatory systems – both foreign and domestic
+- Analyze comparative specific regulations governing the food industries and food regulatory systems–both foreign and domestic

 - Detail the several stakeholder groups and their divergent interests, actions, and ability to influence food regulatory structures and outcomes